VictorTaelin/Bitspeak/README.md

 ========

 Converts hex strings to pronounceable words.
-This may be a good format to print small identifiers or data that needs to be pronounciated.
+This may be a good format to print small identifiers or data that needs to be pronounced.
 For example, if we display the `0x44042f` as Base64, it may become something like `hS_$`, which is pronounced as *"height uppercase ess underline dollar sign"*.
 With Bitspeak, the same hex becomes "kupakare", which is much easier to say.
 That's all...